Data Structures

 Issues in Sorting

-Increasing or Decreasing Order? - The same algorithm can be used by both all we need do is change tex2html_wrap_inline271to tex2html_wrap_inline273in the comparison function as we desire.
+Increasing or Decreasing Order? - The same algorithm can be used by both all we need do is change to in the comparison function as we desire.

 What about equal keys? – May be we need to sort on secondary keys, or leave in the same order as the original permutations.